SlowGen/screentest/README.md

 ## Instructions for Use ##

 On the left, click either "Add Circle" or "Add Rectangle" to add a new shape to the canvas.
-The shape will appear to the center canvas.
+The shape will appear on the canvas in the center panel.
 Multiple shapes may be added and will generate in various locations on the canvas.

-On the canvas, click to select or deselect any one shape, or shift-click to select multiple shapes.
+Click any one shape to select or deselect, or shift-click to select multiple shapes.
 To deselect all shapes, simply click on a blank area of the canvas.
 Selected shapes will be indicated with a yellow ring as well as have their properties displayed in the right panel in a "shape card" format.

-Dragging with no shapes selected will move the shape you are currently hovered over.
+Click-dragging with no shapes selected will move the shape you are currently hovered over.
-Dragging with one or more selected shapes will move all shapes.
+Click-dragging with one or more selected shapes will move all selected shapes.
-Moving the mouse around the canvas without dragging will allow you to hover over any shape.
+Moving the mouse around the canvas without click-dragging will allow you to hover over any shape.
 When a hover is active, the shape will gain a diffuse blue border.

 Shapes may be edited in the right panel by using the range selectors for size and the color selector for fill.
 Shapes may be deleted from the canvas by clicking the trash can button.